anonymousva/anonymousva.github.io/_pages/en/about.md

 - Enjoy programming and independent thinking
 - Are passionate about speech AI

-If you are interested in my research and would like to pursue a research internship (remote is also possible) or collaboration, feel free to contact me via email.
+If you are interested in my research and would like to pursue a research internship (remote is also possible) or collaboration, feel free to contact me via email(chenxie95_at_sjtu_dot_edu_dot_cn).

 For master's or Ph.D. applicants, please indicate your interest in the email and attach your CV.
 I will get back to you as soon as possible if I still have openings.

+# Acknowledgement

+This website template is based on [https://github.com/RayeRen/acad-homepage.github.io](https://github.com/RayeRen/acad-homepage.github.io).
+Special thanks to the original author.